MicrosoftDocs/customer-insights/ci-docs/audience-insights/change-default-consent-rules.md

 If your organizations uses the [consent management capability](../consent-management/overview.md) combined with audience insights, [admins can enforce consent](activate-consent.md) for segments.

 With enforced consent rules in the segment area, every segment informs about the state of consent check and rules.
-If overrides are allowed, administrators can deactivate default consent rules.
+If overrides are allowed, default consent rules are turned off for specific segments.
 Every creator of a segment can add more consent rules for a segment.

 :::image type="content" source="../consent-management/media/consent-rules-segment.png" alt-text="Segment builder with consent rule options.":::